10.8 Asset Forfeiture, Seizure Proceedings, and Proceeds

 Forfeiture Without Losing the Case

-TCOLE BPOC Chapter 11 covers asset forfeiture under Code of Criminal Procedure Chapter 59.
-It also ties training to Occupations Code 1701.253(g), which requires a statewide education and training program on asset forfeiture, and Occupations Code 1701.402(d), which requires asset forfeiture training for intermediate proficiency certification.
-The exam focus is lawful seizure, documentation, deadlines, and limits.
+TCOLE BPOC Chapter 11 covers asset forfeiture under Code of Criminal Procedure (CCP) Chapter 59.
+Training is mandated by Occupations Code 1701.253(g) (a statewide forfeiture education and training program) and 1701.402(d) (asset-forfeiture training required for the intermediate proficiency certificate).
+The exam focus is lawful seizure, documentation, deadlines, the civil nature of the proceeding, and limits on proceeds.

-BPOC states the philosophy carefully.
-Forfeiture should not be extra punishment or a means of oppression.
-The main goal is to deprive criminals of profits and instrumentalities of crime in a way that benefits law enforcement and the state.
-It is remedial, and the excessive fines concept means the amount seized should bear a relationship to the seriousness of the underlying offense.
+BPOC states the philosophy carefully: forfeiture should not be extra punishment or a tool of oppression.
+The main goal is to deprive criminals of the profits and instrumentalities of crime in a way that benefits law enforcement and the state.
+It is remedial, and the Excessive Fines clause means the value seized should bear a reasonable relationship to the seriousness of the underlying offense.

 ContrabandProperty used in or derived from listed offensesAssuming any valuable property is forfeitable